How to do Influencer Marketing in 2022

 3. Repurpose Influencer Content

-One of the best parts of working with influencer marketing 2018 is the beautiful content they leave you with.
+One of the best parts of working with influencer marketing in 2022 is the beautiful content they leave you with.
 Make sure you re-purpose content your influencer posts or creates for you (tips for influencer marketing)

 Why repurpose influencer content?